linkedin/DuaLip/docs/demo/matching.rst

 This will save the input tensors and projection maps to the directory specified by :code:`--out_prefix`.
 It will also run the solver and save the results to the directory specified by :code:`--out_prefix`.

-The solver will output the following information:
+The solver will print the following information:
+* The objective result at each iteration.

-* The dual objective value.
+* The final dual objective value.
 * The shape of the input tensors.
-* The shape of the projection maps.

 How to interpret the results?